• Home

 A cheeky tip is to not toast the whole grains too much (the bread bit) as anything burnt is a no-no for toddlers – it’s super unhealthy.

-Here are some topping suggestions for toast that are healthy and that I’m certain your toddler will actually eat (yay!)
+Here are some topping suggestions for healthy toast that I’m certain your toddler will actually eat (yay!)

 Glass of milk